Resilience & Diversity

 Coming soon!

-IP Access connections are based on a single circuit connection, and are provided with protection across the Colt core network.
+Dedicated Internet Access (DIA) connections are based on a single circuit connection by default, which is protected across the Colt core network.

-Similar to DCNet and Ethernet On Demand, IP Access connections are delivered via an unprotected access tail in enterprise buildings and standard data centres and via protected tails into key data centres.
+Similar to Ethernet On Demand services, DIA connections are delivered via an unprotected access tail in enterprise buildings and standard data centres and across a fully protected mesh into key data centres.

 Questions?
 We're here to help.